![]() I get on a plane at 8:30AM tomorrow and I haven't even touched my packing. I should probably get on that... Here's what I am working on:

 I read a lot of books with my kiddo.
 Kid Reads is a biweekly look at what we've enjoyed recently.

-*Books shared here may be affiliate links for Bookshop.org
+*Books shared here are affiliate links for Bookshop.org

 |